garden-io/garden/CONTRIBUTING.md

 ### Process

+We have a dedicated release branch, `latest-release`, off of which we create our releases using our [release script](https://github.com/garden-io/garden/blob/master/bin/release.ts).
+Once we're ready to release, we reset the `latest-release` branch to `master` and create a pre-release with the script.
+If there are issues with the pre-release, we merge the fixes to `master` and cherry pick them to the `latest-release` branch.
+We repeat this process until all issues have been resolved and we can make a proper release.

+This procedure allows us to continue merging features into `master` without them being included in the release.

+On every merge to `master` we also publish an **unstable** release with the version `edge` that is always flagged as a pre-release.

+### Release script

 The [release script](https://github.com/garden-io/garden/blob/master/bin/release.ts) has the signature:
 ```sh
 ./bin/release.tsx <minor | patch | preminor | prepatch | prerelease> [--force] [--dry-run]